Projected Primal-Dual Gradient Flow of Augmented Lagrangian with Application to Distributed Maximization of the Algebraic Connectivity of a Network: Conclusion

 \section{Conclusion}

-In this paper, a projected primal-dual gradient flow of augmented Lagrangian is presented to solve convex optimization problems which are not necessarily strictly convex.
-We show that the projected dynamical system converges to one of the optimal solutions.
-The connection and difference between the aforementioned continuous-time algorithm and proximal gradient method is further explained.
-Moreover, the problem of distributedly maximizing the algebraic connectivity of an undirected graph by adjusting the edge weights (communication gains for each channel) of each nodes is considered.
+In this paper, a projected saddle point dynamics of augmented Lagrangian is presented to solve, not necessary strictly, convex optimization problems.
+As a supplement to the analysis in \citep{niederlander2016distributed}, we show that the projected saddle point dynamics converges to one of the saddle points.
+Moreover, the problem of distributedly maximizing the algebraic connectivity of an undirected communication network by optimizing the port gains of each nodes (base stations) is considered.
 The original SDP problem is relaxed into an NP problem and then the aforementioned projected dynamical system is applied to solve the NP.
-Numerical examples show that the projected dynamical systems converge to one of the optimal solutions.
+Numerical examples are used to illustrate: 1. the convergence of the edge weights to one of the optimal solutions; 2. the effect of $\varepsilon$ on the choice of time step size; 3. complexity per iteration of the algorithm.
+A methodology is presented so that the number of iterations needed to reach the equilibrium is suppressed.